cmdruid/crypto-sessions/README.md

 ## How to Use

+This library contains three maincomponents:

+  1. A fetch client.
+  2. Server middleware.
+  3. Session object (used to establish a secure session).

+### Fetch Client

 For traditional fetch requests, this library provides a `SecureFetch` function that wraps the traditional `fetch()` method API.

 ```ts